zimolzak/birthday-party/list.md

 - 3-D metal model kit like from https://www.metalearth.com

-- Trip to [Lone Star Flight Museum](https://lonestarflight.org/), or if you're feeling fancy, a ride in one of their historic airplaines.
+- Trip to [Lone Star Flight Museum](https://lonestarflight.org/), or if you're feeling fancy, a ride in one of their historic airplanes.

 - **Automatic can crusher** for soda cans